Knowing when to plant grass seed is important if you want to grow a healthy lawn.

 ‘This means it is vitally important to seed a lawn during optimum growing conditions.
 Doing so will reduce the risk of disease development, poor seed germination and seedling failure.’

-When to plant grass seed depends on several factors: soil temperatures, the expected weather forecast, grass species selection and location.
+When to sow grass seed depends on several factors: soil temperatures, the expected weather forecast, grass species selection and location.

 ‘Just as every person has a difference in temperature preference so too do grass species,’ says Gore.